-Our ability to execute our business plan and maintain operations depends on the continued and uninterrupted performance of our information technology, or IT, systems.
-We maintain sensitive company data on our computer networks, including our intellectual property and proprietary business information.
-Our IT systems are vulnerable to risks and damages from a variety of sources, including telecommunications or network failures, cyber-attacks, computer viruses, breaches, unauthorized access, interruptions due to employee error or malfeasance or other disruptions, or damage from natural disasters, terrorism, war and telecommunication and electrical failures.
+The secure processing, storage, maintenance and transmission of this critical information is vital to our operations and business strategy.
+Despite the implementation of security measures, our IT systems are vulnerable to risks and damages from a variety of sources, including telecommunications or network failures, cyber-attacks, computer viruses, breaches, unauthorized access, interruptions due to employee error or malfeasance or other disruptions, or damage from natural disasters, terrorism, war and telecommunication and electrical failures.
 Moreover, despite network security and back-up measures, some of our and our vendors' servers are potentially vulnerable to physical or electronic break-ins, including cyber-attacks, computer viruses and similar disruptive problems.
 These events could lead to the unauthorized access, disclosure and use of non-public information including our intellectual property or proprietary business information.
 The techniques used by criminal elements to attack computer systems are sophisticated, change frequently and may originate from less regulated or remote areas of the world.
 As a result, we may not be able to address these techniques proactively or implement adequate preventative measures.
 There can be no assurance that we will promptly detect any such disruption or security breach, if at all.
 If our computer systems are compromised, we could be subject to fines, damages, reputational harm, litigation and enforcement actions, and we could lose trade secrets, the occurrence of which could harm our business, in addition to possibly requiring substantial expenditures of resources to remedy.
-For example, the loss of data from clinical trials for our product candidates could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce data and a cybersecurity breach could adversely affect our reputation and could adverse
+For example, the loss of data from clinical trials for our product candidates could result in other negative consequences, including disruption of our internal operations, increased cyber security protection costs, lost revenues or litigation.
+Despite precautionary measures to prevent unanticipated problems that could affect our IT systems, sustained or repeated system failures that interrupt o